bcgov/healthgateway/Tools/Kong/README.md

 ## Publish to Kong using the pipeline

-The actual publishing to Cong dev, test and prod is done from a Azure DevOps pipeline using the preconfigured `cong - [env]` library variable groups.
+The actual publishing to Cong dev, test and prod is done from a Azure DevOps pipeline using the preconfigured `Kong - [env]` library variable groups.